DIRECTIONAL RELAY 67

 A directional relay is one which is actuated by two electrical parameters namely current and voltage.
-The directional elements in the relay help the relay recognize the forward electrical faults and not the faults behind the relaying point.
+The directional elements in the relay help the relay to recognize the direction of power flow based on phase angle comparison and isolate electrical faults in reverse the direction of normal power flow from the relaying point.

 This feature can be best explained with the help of an electromechanical directional relay.
 It may be noted that directional elements are now embedded in digital relays in which electrical parameters are computed by microprocessors.
 Electromechanical relays are nowadays obsolete but it is helpful for understanding and explanation purposes.